starling021/ehtools/README.md

 > ehtools

-# To start our HackerTools Lite:
+# To start our ehtools Lite

 > cd /root